NicOudart/PyBWE/docs/joss/paper.md

 The extrapolation factor is equal to the resolution enhancement, and can be up to 3 in practical cases.

 The extrapolation of a radar spectrum is indeed possible, as it can be modelled by a sum of complex sine-waves with different amplitudes, frequencies and phases.
 Each of these complex sine-waves corresponds to a target echo in time-domain.
 In practical cases, this deterministic signal is corrupted by various sources of noise, distorsions, and can be dampened by losses in the sounded material.
+Hence the limitation of a radar spectrum extrapolation.

 An example of application on a synthetic planetary radar spectrum, inspired by [@Oudart:2021], is shown in \autoref{fig:example}.